polius/meteornext-docs/docs/guides/deployments.md

 - **SERVER1**: hello1, hello2
 - **SERVER2**: hello3

-Following the above blueprint, when we start the deployment these are the queries that will be executed (once per database).
+Following the above blueprint, when we start the deployment, these are the queries that will be executed (once per database).

 **SERVER1**